nathan5x-zz/Sketch-SelectPlus/README.md

 </p>

 ### Shapes
+> This shape specific selection comes handy when there are large number of layers and want to select only Rectangles or Lines among them.

 #### Select Rectangles
 Selects all the shapes of type Rectangle in the current artboard / group, and removes all other selections.